 1. Rental application

-It goes without saying that in order to approve an applicant, you need to have them fill out a rental application.
-The rental application should capture essential information like their complete name, email address, and phone number, and other contact details.
-It should also include sections for them to list their residence history, employment and income, and references.
+To approve an applicant, you need them to fill out a rental application.
+The rental application should capture necessary information like their complete name, email address, phone number, and other contact details.
+It should also include sections to list their residence history, employment and income, and references.

 2. Identification documents

-In the past year, 93.3% of apartment owners, developers, and managers have encountered instances of fraud.
+In 2023,93.3% of apartment owners, developers, and managers stated they encountered fraud in rental applications.
 Some of the most common types of fraud include fake or manipulated identities (58%), misrepresenting income (57%), and identity theft (53%).

-To avoid dealing with dishonest applicants, it's crucial to insist each prospective renter submits official identification.
-A government-issued ID such as a driver's license, passport, or social security card is sufficient.
-Any or all of these documents combined can help you verify their identity to confirm their legal status and applicants are who they claim to be.
+The best way to combat this fraud is by requiring each prospective tenant to submit official identification.
+A government-issued ID such as a driver's license, passport, or Social Security card is sufficient.
+Any or all of these documents combined can verify their identity to confirm their legal status and that the applicants are who they claim to be.

 3. Background check information

-Running a comprehensive background check will give you a really clear picture of an applicant’s rental history, creditworthiness, criminal record, and overall reliability as a tenant.
-But per the Fair Credit Reporting Act (FCRA), you must obtain written consent from applicants beforehand.
-It's also best practice to provide candidates with information about what the background check will entail and how the gathered information will be used in the decision-making process.
+Running a comprehensive background check gives you a clear picture of an applicant’s rental history, creditworthiness, criminal record, and overall reliability as a tenant.
+Per the Fair Credit Reporting Act (FCRA), you must obtain written consent from applicants beforehand.
+It’s also good practice to provide applicants with disclosures about the background check process and how you’ll use the information to make a decision.

 4. Proof of income